 Another factor to consider is that it may take longer for your teeth to move into place with ceramic braces because they’re more fragile and require more care by your orthodontist.

 All of that being said, ceramic braces are a great option for many patients.
 They get the job done and they’re less noticeable.

 Because of the more advanced materials used, usually ceramic braces cost more than metal braces.
 Wearers may also have to restrict what they eat in order to avoid staining the clear or white ligatures.
 Apart from these two things, there are no real drawbacks compared to metal braces.

 In this video, one patient offers some insight into the difference between ceramic and metal braces.
-As you’ll see, she has clear ceramic braces on her top jaw and metal braces on her bottom jaw.
+As you'll see, she has clear ceramic top braces and metal braces on her bottom jaw.